SKIP TO PAGE CONTENT

 Marsh grasses are often the backbone of a living shoreline project.
 However, a wider variety of plants can be added to promote habitat diversity and create a more varied and attractive landscape.
 Native trees, shrubs, and grasses can also be used to hold soil in place, slow erosion, and add critical wildlife habitat, as well as beauty and value to your property.

 Plant selection will depend on the project site conditions.
 It is important you become familiar with the types of plants suitable for your project site.
-Visit our planting guidance in the resources section for more in-depth information on selecting plants for all parts of your living shoreline.
+Visit our planting guidance for more in-depth information on selecting plants for all parts of your living shoreline.

 people planting vegetation on shoreline